Yinshangyi/video-store-consistent-hashing/README.md

 The implementation of this algorithm can be found in the [ServerManager](https://github.com/Yinshangyi/video-store-consistent-hashing/blob/main/src/repository/server_manager.py) class.
 <img src="diagrams/class-diagram.svg" width="50%">

 The circle is represented by a Python Dictionary (Dict[int, str]).
 It contains all the virtual nodes.
 A sorted array contained all the hashes and keep them that order.
-It is necessary to find the first node in the circle greater or equal than the hash of the data we want to store.
+The sorted array is necessary to find the first node in the circle greater or equal than the hash of the data we want to store.

 <img src="diagrams/workflow.svg" width="50%">

 ### API Layers
 - **Web/Controller Layer**
-This layer handles HTTP requests and responses, providing the interface through which users interact with the storage system.
+This layer handles HTTP requests and responses, providing the interface through which users interact with the storage
+- system.

 - **Service Layer**